USA: 1-800-338-3568 | CANADA: 1-866-591-5594

 - Clean off any debris from the deck surface as soon as possible.
 The tannin in leaves can stain a deck horribly regardless of the type of surface, but if allowed to sit for an extended period on unprotected wood or concrete, the stain may never come out.
 On vinyl decks, you may have some success with diluted ammonia or outdoor bleach to remove organic stains resulting from leaves, the growth of algae, moss, or mold spores but this will usually involve a lot of elbow work to be effective.

 - Clean with a cleaning agent made specifically for the type of surface.
+For Duradek, we have Duradek Vinyl Deck Cleaner.
+Any other cleaning agent for tough stains is used at your own risk.
 Most manufacturers will offer a cleaner specific to their product that will leave less harmful residue than typical household cleaners.
 If that is not available to you, choose a mild, eco-friendly cleaning agent.
 Use a stiff-bristled brush, scrubbing in circular motions.
 It is very important to always flush thoroughly with clean water.
 Any remaining residue can damage your deck’s appearance when sun exposure will ‘bake’ the chemicals into the surface.

 - Certain household and industrial cleaners can cause damage and discoloration and are not recommended.
 Avoid the use of: